Gaming32/bingo/README.md

 The Bingo mod's goals, difficulties, and tags (used in board generation) are entirely data-driven and can be modified with datapacks.
 For examples of the formats of these, check the mod's [default data folder](common/src/main/generated/data).

+## Credits

+Many of the goals this Bingo mod adds originally come from v4 the [mcbingo](https://minecraftbingo.com/) website.

 ## Contributing

 The process of contributing is the same as for any other Minecraft mod.
 Please ask before making any large changes.